igsr/igsr_archive/docs/index.rst

 You can provide the script with a list of files (one file per line) to archive.
 For this, use the ``-l``/``--list_file`` option::

-  archive_files.py --settings settings.ini --list_file file_list.txt --dbname $DBNAME --firepwd $FIREPWD --dbpwd $DBPWD
+  archive_files.py --settings settings.ini --list_file file_list.txt --md5check False --dbname $DBNAME --firepwd $FIREPWD --dbpwd $DBPWD

 - ``--list_file file_list.txt`` file containing the list of file paths to archive
+- ``--md5check`` is the way to check if md5sum of downloaded file and FIRE object matches before dearchiving from FIRE, default is set to True, change to False if no check is needed
 - ``--dbname`` is the name of the MYSQL ``RESEQTRACK`` database
 - ``--firepwd`` is the password for connecting the FIRE API
 - ``--dbpwd`` is the password for connecting the MYSQL server